apache/apisix-dashboard/docs/deploy.md

 ## Configuration

-1. `conf.dag-lib-path` MUST use absolute path, we could use `pwd` command.
+1. `conf.dag-lib-path` must use absolute path, we could use `pwd` command.
 Only used when enable Plugin Orchestration.

 2. `conf.listen.host` is set to `127.0.0.1` so we could only visit it in private, we could change it to `0.0.0.0` to allow any visitors.